 The mirador is roughly in the middle so you have another 20-30 minutes to descend.

-Whether they visit Semuc Champey without a tour or with, all tourists come here for a swim in the scenic pools.
+Most tourists come to Semuc Champey for a swim in the scenic pools.

 However, some leave oblivious to what makes this natural attraction unique.